 The San Diego Zoo Wildlife Alliance has developed and supported an innovative approach to conserving this threatened species: Genetic rescue.
 Our conservation researchers have collected and analyzed whole genome sequences of northern and southern white rhinos and determined that a sufficient gene pool exists to recover a population.
 This incredibly valuable and fragile genetic material is safely guarded and studied in San Diego Zoo Wildlife Alliance's Wildlife Biodiversity Bank, where conservationists obtain living cell lines to be used in developing assisted reproductive technologies, including artificial insemination and in vitro fertilization.
 We have developed northern white rhino stem cells, which will eventually become sperm and eggs that will generate embryos.
 The female southern white rhinos at the Safari Park’s Nikita Kahn Rhino Rescue Center could potentially serve as surrogates for northern white rhinos.

 With more than 100 calves born at the San Diego Zoo Safari Park, we are one of the world’s leaders in white rhino breeding already, aided by scientific research on nutrition and the reproductive health of our herd.
 Looking ahead, implementing and advancing the innovative new genetic rescue strategies is the future of conservation for this species in the wild.

-“Our ultimate goal is to not create a single northern white rhino,” says Paul Baribault, President and CEO of the San Diego Zoo Wildlife Alliance, “but to reintroduce an entire herd into their historic range.”
+“Our ultimate goal is to not create a single northern white rhino,” says Paul A. Baribault, President and Chief Executive Officer of San Diego Zoo Wildlife Alliance, “but to reintroduce an entire herd into their historic range.”